AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/ip-warmup-running.md

    ![](assets/ip-warmup-plan-run-more-actions.png)

+## Een fase splitsen {#split-phase}

-1. Als u op elk gewenst moment een andere campagne wilt gebruiken die begint bij een specifieke uitvoering, selecteert u de optie **[!UICONTROL Split to a new phase option]** van het pictogram met drie punten.
+Als u op elk gewenst moment een andere campagne wilt gebruiken die begint bij een specifieke uitvoering, selecteert u de optie **[!UICONTROL Split to a new phase option]** van het pictogram met drie punten.

 Er wordt een nieuwe fase gemaakt voor de resterende uitvoeringen van de huidige fase.
 Voer de stappen uit [boven](#define-phases) de nieuwe fase te definiëren.

-   Als u deze optie bijvoorbeeld selecteert voor uitvoering #4, worden de stappen #4 tot en met #8 verplaatst naar een nieuwe fase.
+Als u deze optie bijvoorbeeld selecteert voor Run #4, worden Runs #4 tot en met #8 verplaatst naar een nieuwe fase.

 <!--
 You don't have to decide the campaign upfront.
 You can do a split later.
 It's a work in progress plan: you activate one run at a time with a campaign and you always have the flexibility to modify it while working on it.